 According to the IRS, a company can control the work performance of someone classified as an employee.
 This means you can dictate how and when they complete work.

 However, hiring an employee goes beyond supervising his or her work.
-When you hire a person onto your staff, you are committing to train that person, to include him or her on your staff long-term, and to provide him or her with benefits and a safe work environment.
+When you hire a person onto your staff you are committing to train that person, to include him or her on your staff long-term, and to provide him or her with benefits and a safe and quality work environment.

 Pros of hiring full-time employees

 For some companies, it can be important to hire a full-time employee rather than a contractor for the stability and the ability to set his or her schedule and priorities.
-According to The Balance Small Business, other benefits can include:
+Other benefits can include: